Fuzhou Changle International Airport: Future expansion

+At the end May of 2021, the second phase of airport expansion project was launched.

 The airport targets 36 million passengers and 450,000 tonnes cargo per year by 2030 once the project has been completed.

 Location

 Fuzhou Changle International Airport is located at 25°56´ north latitude and 119°39´ east longitude.
 It is surrounded by the East China Sea on three sides.
 The surrounding area of the airport is flat, but it extends southwest and northeast, surrounded by mountains.

 Ground transport

 Bus

 The airport passenger terminal has a number of fixed shuttle routes to Fuzhou city and surrounding areas.
 Opening hours are from 4:30 to 22:30.

 Highway

 Many expressways directly reach Changle International Airport, such as Shenhai Expressway, Fuyin Expressway, and Airport Expressway.

 Subway

-According to the newly released intercity railway construction plan for the west coast of Fujian Province, the Fuzhou-Changle Airport Intercity Railway (F1/3) will be directly connected to the airport, and will be passed by Metro Line 6 near the airport.
+Binhai Express opened at 2:00 pm on 29 September 2025 directly connected from Fuzhou Railway Station to the airport, and will be passed by Metro Line 6 near the airport in the future.